Table of contents

 What Age Can You Start ABA Therapy?

 Children as young as two years of age can begin ABA therapy.
-Children who are younger than two are sometimes undiagnosed and sometimes simply too young to endure a lengthy session with a therapist.
+While most of the time a diagnosis of autism is required, that’s not always the case.
+Younger children might be too young to get a diagnosis, but that doesn’t mean they can’t start ABA therapy.
+However, sometimes they’re simply too young to endure a lengthy session with a therapist.
 Toddlers are more accepting of ABA sessions because they enjoy the “playtime” element with their therapist when they visit.

 Having said that, there is no true limit with regard to a client being too young or too old for ABA therapy.
 The decision to seek ABA services is a personal decision and most parents and caregivers know when the time is right to start services with their child who has autism.